 Birth.
-January 13, 1874, Vorsselaer, archdiocese of Mechelen, Belgium.
-Eldest of the five children of Stanislas van Roey and Anna-Maria Bartholomeus; the other siblings were Bernadette, Louis, Véronique, and Stephanie, who became a nun.
+January 13, 1874, Vorselaar, Belgium.
+He was the first of the five children of Stanislas and Anna-Maria Bartholomeus.
+His siblings were Bernadette, Louis, Véronique, and Stephanie (who became a nun).
 He was baptized the same day of his birth in the parish church of Vorselaar.
 His last name is also listed as Van Roey.

 Episcopate.
-Elected archbishop of Mechelen, March 12, 1926.
-Consecrated, Sunday April 25, 1926, metropolitan cathedral of Mechelen, by Clemente Micara, titular archbishop of Apamea, nuncio in Belgium, assisted by Gustave-Joseph Waffelaert, bishop of Brugge, and by Gaston-Antoine Rasneur, bishop of Tournai.
+Elected archbishop of Mechelen, April 25, 1926.
+Consecrated, metropolitan cathedral of Mechelen, by Clemente Micara, titular archbishop of Apamea di Siria, nuncio to Belgium, assisted by Gustave-Joseph Waffelaert, bishop of Bruges, and by Gastone Antonio Rasneur, bishop of Tournai.
 His episcopal motto was In Nomine Domini.
 As archbishop of Mechelen he was primate of Belgium.

 Birth.
-July 5, 1881, Brzęczkowice, diocese of Katowice, Poland.
+July 5, 1881, Brzęczkowice (then German Empire, now Mysłowice, Poland).
 Son of Jan Hlond and Maria Imilów.
-He had five brothers and six sisters: Ignacy (who became a missionary in Argentina), Antoni Wiktor (also a Salesian; better known as Antoni Wiktor Chlondowski, priest and musican), Jan Paweł, Stanisław, and Klemens; and six sisters, Anna, Paulina, Maria, Marta, and two girls who died shortly after birth.
-He was baptized five days after his birth, on July 10, in the Church of the Nativity of the Blessed Virgin Mary, in Mysłowice.
-His baptismal name was August Józef.
-His first name is also listed as Augustus and Augustyn.
-In 1893, attracted by the fame of Don Giovanni Bosco, he followed his eldest brother, Ignacy, to Italy to join the congregation founded by Don Bosco.
+He had five brothers and six sisters: Ignacy (who became a missionary in Argentina), Antoni Wiktor (who became a Salesian priest and musician), Jan Paweł, Stanisław and Klemens; Anna, Paulina, Maria, Marta, and two sisters who died shortly after birth.
+He was baptized five days after his birth, on July 10, in the Church of the Nativity of the Blessed Virgin Mary, in Mysłowice, with the name of August Józef.

 Episcopate.
 Elected bishop of Katowice, December 14, 1925.
-Consecrated, January 3, 1926, Katowice, by Cardinal Aleksander Kakowski, archbishop of Warsaw, assisted by Anatol Nowak, titular bishop of Irenopoli, auxiliary of Kraków, and by Stanisław Kostka Łukomski, titular bishop of Sicca Veneria, auxiliary of Gniezno and Poznań.
-His episcopal motto was Da mihi animas cætera tolle.
+Consecrated by Cardinal Aleksander Kakowski, archbishop of Warsaw, assisted by Anatol Wincenty Nowak, bishop of Przemyśl, and by Stanisław Kostka Łukomski, titular bishop of Sicca Veneria, auxiliary of Gniezno e Poznań.
+His episcopal motto was Da Mihi Animas Caetera Tolle.
 Promoted to the metropolitan see of Gniezno and Poznań, and consequently became primate of Poland, June 24, 1926.

 Cardinalate.
-Created cardinal priest in the consistory of June 20, 1927; received the red hat and the title of S. Maria della Pace, December 22, 1927.
+Created cardinal priest in the consistory of June 20, 1927; received the red hat and the title of S. Maria della Pace on December 22, 1927.
 On March 4, 1946, named archbishop of Gniezno and Warsaw.
 Decorated with the grand cross of the Order of the Holy Sepulchre, February 11, 1929.
 Honorary member of the Permanent Committee of the International Eucharistic Congresses, November 18, 1930.
 He was dangerously bruised and cut when a blowout crashed his automobile into a ditch near Levis in 1930; he received last rites but later convalesced.
 On August 22, 1932, he founded the Society of Christ for the emigrants of Poland.
-He was appointed papal legate to the National Eucharistic Congress, Ljubljana, Yugoslavia, June 9, 1935; to the First National Congress of Christ the King, Poznań, May 16, 1937.
+He was appointed papal legate to the National Eucharistic Congress in Ljubljana, Yugoslavia, celebrated on June 9, 1935; and to the First National Congress of Christ the King, in Poznań, celebrated on May 16, 1937.
 Participated in the conclave of 1939, which elected Pope Pius XII.
-Papal legate to the 6th National Congress of Christ the King, Ljubljana, Yugoslavia, July 8, 1939.
-During the Second World War, the cardinal was forced into exile until the end of the belic conflict; at first, he went to Rome and conducted a strong defence of his fatherland; then, he went to Lourdes and the Nazi police deported him to Paris and tried to convince him to organize a Polish government in favor of Nazism, but he refused, and for this he was arrested by the Gestapo on February 3, 1944, he was imprisoned by the Nazis, first at Lorene and later at Westphalia; later, the Allied forces freed him on April 1, 1945; he returned to Poznań on July 20, 1945.
-On June 13, 1946 he was transferred to the metropolitan see in Warsaw, maintaining the archdiocese of Gniezno.
-Strongly opposed the Nazi and Communist regimes in Poland.
+Named papal legate to the Sixth National Congress of Christ the King celebrated in Ljubljana, July 8, 1939.
+During the Second World War, he was forced into exile until the end of the war, when at first he went to Rome and led a strong defense of the homeland, before going to Lourdes.
+The Nazi police deported him to Paris and tried to convince him to organize a Polish government in favor of Nazism, but he refused, and for this he was arrested by the Gestapo on February 3, 1944, being imprisoned first in Lorraine and then in Westphalia.
+The Allied forces released him on April 1, 1945, and subsequently returned to Poznań on July 20, 1945.
+On June 13, 1946 he was transferred to the metropolitan see in Warsaw, maintaining the archdiocese of Gniezno ad personam.

 Death.
 October 22, 1948, of pneumonia, Warsaw.
-Buried in metropolitan cathedral of Warsaw.
+Exposed and buried in the metropolitan cathedral of Warsaw.

 Beatification.
-On January 9, 1992, the process for his beatification was started and he received the title of Servant of God; it was finished on October 21, 1996.
+On January 9, 1992, the process for his beatification was started, receiving the title of Servant of God on October 21, 1996.